-- Press Menu, and then tap Program Edit to enter Program Edit Mode.
+- 1. Press Menu, and then tap Program Edit to enter Program Edit Mode.
 Alternatively, press Prog Edit (MPC X, MPC One). - 2.
-Tap the Samples tab.
-This lets you view the samples assigned to all four layers of the current pad as well as tuning and level parameters for each layer. - 3.
+Tap the Samples to view any of the last three pages.
+These lets you view the samples assigned to all four layers of the current pad as well as other parameters such as tuning, level, panning, or offset for each layer. - 3.
 Tap a pad to select it (and play its assigned samples, if any).
-The pad will be lit green. - 4.
-Tap one of the Layer fields under the sample waveform to select a layer.
+The pad will be lit green. - Tap one of the Layer fields under the sample waveform to select a layer.
 Tap the Sample field, and then use the data dial or -/+ buttons to select a sample.
 Alternatively, double-tap the field for a layer, and then tap a sample to select it.